autoplot/documentation/javadoc/org/autoplot/pngwalk/PngWalkView.md

-# org.autoplot.pngwalk.PngWalkViewThis is the abstract superclass for views in the PNGWalk tool.
-Concrete
+# org.autoplot.pngwalk.PngWalkView

- subclasses will do the work of actually laying out a particular view and handling events on it.
+This is the abstract superclass for views in the PNGWalk tool.
+Concrete subclasses will do the work of actually laying out a particular view and handling events on it.

 ***
 <a name="PROP_THUMBNAILSIZE"></a>
 # PROP_THUMBNAILSIZE